 Keeping the Pennine Waterways site up to date with pictures of the restoration work on the Huddersfield Canal took up a lot of time during 2000 and 2001.
 The restoration of the Rochdale canal also kept me busy in 2001 and 2002. it was not until late in 2002 that I had the time to carry out a much-needed overhaul of the entire website.

 Towards the end of 2004 I began the task of upgrading the website to make it more "future-proof", more accessible, more compliant with a range of browsers and faster for each page to download.
-This is being done by re-writing the pages to make use of CSS layout and by improving font sizing.
+This was done by re-writing the pages to make use of CSS layout and by improving font sizing.

 I am pleased to receive comments and suggestions from visitors to the site and take notice of the comments made when carrying out alterations.